microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraMSGroup.md

 Contoso Team 0877c6c6-fc99-4d51-9871-8335be7cfc9d contosoteam  A collaboration area for the Contoso Team. {Unified}
 ```

-In this example, we'll provide the ID to retrieve a specific group.
+In this example, provide the ID to retrieve a specific group.

-This command gets information for the group that has the specified ID.

 ### Example 3: Get top five groups
 ```powershell